 All of these together help to inform future conservation options.

 Please click on the gallery images to enlarge.

 In historic buildings, wall paintings may survive exposed, but they are often hidden under layers of paint, plaster, or wallpaper (or all of these).
 They can also be concealed behind panelling or later walls or features.

 Wall paintings are often found by accident during building works.

 Wall paintings are especially vulnerable during redecoration or renovation works.
 During building works, it's usually necessary to protect important surface finishes.
 Advice on temporary protection will be published on this page soon.

 Accredited conservators, who have obtained professional recognition through ICON, the Institute of Conservation’s Professional Accreditation of Conservator-Restorers (PACR) system, can be found on the Conservation Register database.
 With wall paintings, as with any other building materials, we highly recommend using a specialist conservator.

 Before appointing a conservator, get several quotes.
 You should also ask to see examples of the conservators’ reports, so you feel confident with the commissioned conservation practice and their proposals.
 Conservation reports are essential in conservation projects; they may be required when applying for Faculties or Listed Building Consent.
 Find out here what standard is expected in conservation reports.

 In recent years, Historic England has published research and guidance on the conservation of wall paintings, and continue to provide specialist advice on the topic.
-For more information on wall painting conservation and the history of wall paintings in England, please refer to our bibliography.
+For more information on wall painting conservation and the history of wall paintings in England, please refer to our Further reading list.

 Further specialist advice can be found through this recommended list of contacts.